Energy poverty: Global North

-Energy poverty is most commonly discussed as “fuel poverty” in the Global North where discourse is focused on households' access to energy sources to heat, cool, and power their homes.
-Fuel poverty is driven by high energy costs, low household incomes, and inefficient appliances. (a global perspective) Additionally, older people are more vulnerable to experiencing fuel poverty because of their income status and lack of access to energy-saving technologies.
+Energy poverty is most commonly discussed as fuel poverty in the Global North where discourse is focused on households' access to energy sources to heat, cool, and power their homes.
+Fuel poverty is driven by high energy costs, low household incomes, and inefficient appliances (a global perspective).
+Additionally, older people are more vulnerable to experiencing fuel poverty because of their income status and lack of access to energy-saving technologies.
 According to the European Fuel Poverty and Energy Efficiency (EPEE), approximately 50-125 million people live in fuel poverty.
 Like energy poverty, fuel poverty is hard to define and measure because of its many nuances.
 The United Kingdom (UK) and Ireland, are one of the few countries which have defined fuel poverty to be if 10% of a household's income is spent on heating/cooling.
+The British New Economics Foundation has proposed a National Energy Guarantee (NEG) to lower and fix prices on essential energy.
 Another EPEE project found that 1 in 7 households in Europe were on the margins of fuel poverty by using three indicators of checking for leaky roofs, arrears on utility bills, ability to pay for adequate heating, mold in windows.
 High energy prices, insufficient insulation in dwellings, and low incomes contribute to increased vulnerability to fuel poverty.
-Climate change adds more pressure as weather events become more cold and hot, thereby increasing demand for fuel to cool and heat the home.
-The ability to provide adequate heating during cold weather has implications for people’s health as cold weather can be an antagonistic factor to cardiovascular and respiratory illness.
+Climate change adds more pressure as weather events become colder and hotter, thereby increasing demand for fuel to cool and heat the home.
+The ability to provide adequate heating during cold weather has implications for people's health as cold weather can be an antagonistic factor to cardiovascular and respiratory illness.